 National Museum Belgrade – Serbian 19th Century Painting

-The Serbian 18th and 19th century painting is certainly, in addition to the Serbian medieval art, the most important part of collection in the National Museum in Belgrade.
-In my opinion, it’s also the most interesting to see.
-I dedicated my previous post to Serbian frescoes and icons.
-However, in this post, I will present the 19th century paintings.
-That was when Serbia gained independence from the Ottoman rule.
+The Serbian 19th century painting is, in addition to the Serbian medieval art, certainly the most interesting part of the collection in the National Museum in Belgrade.
+I dedicated my previous post to the Serbian frescoes and icons.
+However, in this post I will present the 19th century paintings.
+It was the time when Serbia gained independence from the Ottoman rule.
 It was also a period when European influences on the art and culture became more prominent in everyday life.

 The Serbian painting of that era can be divided in three periods: Neoclassicism, Romanticism and Academic Realism and Historical painting.